Research Leader Programme

 The in-person programme is facilitated by Emily Woollen in IAD.

 Places are available for eligible colleagues in all three Colleges who can commit to attending all days of either the online or in-person offers, as outlined above.
-There will be two rounds of applications, and eligible staff can apply for the programmes during the following times:
+Apply for your chosen programme offer below.
+Applications will be open during the times indicated or until the programme is full.

-There are limited places available in each offer.
-Based on previous iterations, we expect demand to be high and may need to allocate spaces on a first come basis, prioritising those who meet the criteria for the programme and ensuring a good mixture of delegates from across the three Colleges.
-If you do not get a space we may be able to accommodate you on another programme, or you may be asked to apply again in the next round of applications.
+Please be aware there are limited places available in each offer.
+Based on previous iterations, we expect demand to be high and may need to allocate spaces on a first-come basis.
+Get your application in early for the best chance of a space.
+If you do not get a space on your chosen programme you may be asked to apply again.